blinkboxbooks/auth-service.scala/README.md

+# Beware!

+**This Readme is outdated as this repository contains the WIP for a new version of Zuul based on spray.**

 # Zuul authentication server [![Build Status](http://teamcity01.mobcastdev.local:8111/app/rest/builds/buildType:%28id:Platform_ZuulServer_RakeBuild%29/statusIcon)](http://teamcity01.mobcastdev.local:8111/viewType.html?buildTypeId=Platform_ZuulServer_RakeBuild&guest=1)

 An OAuth 2.0 based authentication server, supporting user registration and profile management, and client registration and management.

 ## Requirements

 The authentication server requires Ruby 2.0.0 or later as it uses the AES/GCM encryption algorithm/mode for tokens, which isn't supported in 1.9.x.
 Note that it does not run under JRuby as it uses ECDSA signatures which are not currently supported on that platform.

 You cannot run this server on Windows due to issues with Ruby versions and native gems.
 Use OS X or CentOS instead.